 Dear cranky, crabby, dog-loving Weezer, the embodiment of my mother.
 The author who wrote, I'm not crazy, I've just been in a very bad mood for forty years, most certainly must have known my mother.

 Now take all these characters and add in some real life Shirley along with a few UFOs and some ghosts, and you've pretty much got my mother to a tee.
 With her there was never a dull moment.
 But the thing that makes me most sad is how hard my mother tried at being normal, but normalcy, somehow, eluded her.
 I'll never forget the dinner party mother threw back in the seventies.

-As a homemaker and decorator, mother felt woefully inadequate.
-Yet with this looming dinner party she became eager to clean up the place and try to impress her new so-called friends.
+As a homemaker and decorator, mother always felt woefully inadequate.
+Yet with this looming dinner party, she became eager to clean up the place and try to impress her new so-called friends.
 So after much fussing and fretting, we all began the arduous task of readying the house for honored guests.
-Which meant, by the time illustrious guests arrived, mother had made our lives and virtually any one elses who dared cross her path, completely and utterly miserable.
+Which meant that by the time the illustrious guests arrived, mother had made our lives and virtually anyone elses who'd dared cross her path, completely and utterly miserable.

 Dinner consisted of pot roast, carrots and potatoes haphazardly cooked in a dented metal cake pan along with an iceberg lettuce salad with Ott's French dressing, canned vegetables, store bought rolls, and the guest was bringing dessert.

 Beyond this, I recall little about the evening.
 I left soon after the guests arrived.
 I could not bear to stay and watch my mother, a person more inclined to conversations on matters of life and death, make small talk.
 It exhausted her.
 My role this evening had been strictly service.
 I had cooked, cleaned, thrown her a lifeboat, now it was up to her to row herself in.

 There was one particular thing about the evening I do recall, however.
 Minute in detail, but enormous in scope.